 Just around the corner from Waterloopleinmarkt is the house where Rembrandt lived and worked for twenty years.
 Now converted into a museum, the house is open for visitors to explore the old residence of the renowned painter.

-Stay In Plantage and Old Jewish Quarter If you are looking for the most family-friendly area to stay in; you want a quieter area, close to the city center and major attractions; you want an area with plenty of historical buildings to admire.
+Stay In Plantage and Old Jewish Quarter If you are looking for the most family-friendly area to stay in; you want a quieter area, close to the city center and major attractions; you want to stay in a safe neighborhood; you are a first-time visitor;

-Best places to stay in Amsterdam in Plantage and Old Jewish Quarter,:🔍FIND BEST HOTELS NEAR PLANTAGE
+Best places to stay in Amsterdam in Plantage for first-timers:

-Amsterdam’s hippest area, Amsterdam Noord, also known as North Amsterdam, is one of the coolest parts of Amsterdam.
+Amsterdam Noord is the best area to stay in Amsterdam for returning visitors.
+Also known as North Amsterdam, this is Amsterdam’s hippest area and one of the coolest parts of Amsterdam.
 A huge neighborhood north of the river IJ, the urban redevelopment of the waterfront is particularly fashionable.

 Once a bustling port, many of the former industrial buildings have been converted into trendy shops and stylish restaurants.
 There are bars in shipping containers and old warehouses converted into food halls and events spaces.
 Amsterdam Noord is one of the edgiest places to stay in the city.